benjitusk/Computer-Science-Notes/docs/Year I/Semester II/Linear Algebra I/Matrices.md

 #### Determining if $A$ is invertible
 1. Use the standard row operations to reduce $A$ as much as possible, keeping note of the operations and the order.
 	1. If you are able to reach the Identity Matrix, it's invertible, congrats!
 	   Read on to find the inverse.
-Otherwise, you're SOL.
+Otherwise, $A$ is not invertable.
 2. Rewrite this reduction as a sequence of multiplications on the left by elementary matrices.
 	- Since you have $[\text{series of elementary matrices}]\cdot A=I$, $A$ *is* invertible.
 	- $A^{-1}=[\text{series of elementary matrices}]$